radium226/dlib-java/README.md

 * The `/usr/lib/libdlib.so` shared library is present;
 * The `/usr/include/dlib` includes are presents.

-## Building
+## Installing
-For the moment, everything can be handle through `make` and `docker` using `make package`: it will build OpenCV, DLib and finally make the JAR.
+The JAR can be installed in your local Maven repository using `make install`.
+It may take some time: it will compile OpenCV and DLib...
+So be ready to wait some time!